waggle-sensor/summer2020/ng/iterative-retraining/README-analysis.md

 	[--filter_sample --compare_init --batch_test <test set size>] [--metric <metric name> --metric2 <metric name>]
 ```

-The only required argument is
+The only required argument is `--config` along with the path to the pipeline configuration file,